jsom1/jsom1.github.io/_summaries/tcpip.md

 ## Layer 3: interconnect networks

 We now know how machines communicate on a local network.
 We'll see how they can communicate with machines outside of that network.
 This is the flagship chapter of the course because it concerns **THE internet protocol, IP**.

+Layer 3 is the network layer, allowing us to communicate between networks.
+Thus, its role is to interconnect networks.

+How can we send a message to a network to which we aren't directly connected, and across the world?\\
+All networks are linked together, as a chain.
+The internet is a huge set of networks linked together.
+For example if we want to reach Google's network, our messsage goes through several intermediate networks.
+Also, there are many different possible paths to reach it.
+The layer 3 allows us to reach any other network on the internet.

+This can be seen on Linux with the command **traceroute**: for example, *traceroute www.google.com* shows through which machines our message pass to reach Google's network.
+In the output, each line represents a machine that we met on the internet.
+We also see the time required to reach that machine.
+In other words, we see how many networks we went through (each line is a machine which is part of a network).

+### An identifier, the IP address
+{:style="color:DarkRed; font-size: 170%;"}

+So far, we only know the MAC address, which is used on our local network.
+The questions that arise with the interconnection of networks is: how can our network be recognised?
+How can we identify networks?
+Do they have a name or an address?
+If we need an address for the network and one for my machine, do we need 2 addresses in layer 3?\\
+The IP address is the answer to all those questions.

+In fact, the IP address is the **address of the network and the one of the machine**.
+A part of the address represents the network, and the other represent the machine on that network.\\
+An IP address is coded on **32 bits** (4 bytes).
+To facilitate the reading and writing for humans, we chose to write addresses with decimal notation.
+This latter splits the 4 bytes in 4 decimal digits going from 0 to 255.
+Example: 192.168.0.1.\\
+So, the "smallest" address is 0.0.0.0 (when all bits are set to 0), and the "biggest" is 255.255.255.255. (all bits to 1).
+Note that hardware manipulate IP addresses in binary notation.

+We know that a part of the address represents the network, and the other the machine.
+How can we know which part represents what?
+We need the **subnet mask**.
+The subnet mask is added to the IP address (it's always the case), and it's that mask that indicates which part is what.\\
+The **bits set to 1 in the mask represent the network part of the IP addresss**.
+So, the bits set to 0 represent the machine part.
+Let's look at the following example: we have the IP addresss 192.168.0.1 with the mask 255.255.0.0.\\
+In binary, those addresses are written:\\
+255.255.0.0       11111111.11111111.00000000.00000000\\
+192.168.0.1       11000000.10101000.00000000.00000001\\
+The network part of the address is 11000000.10101000 (192.168), and the machine part is 00000000.00000001 (0.1).\\
+In this example, the separation occurs in the middle of 2 bytes, but it's not always the case.
+Let's look at another, more complicated example: 192.168.0.1 with the mask 255.255.240.0.
+In binaries, we get:\\
+255.255.240.0     11111111.11111111.11110000.00000000\\
+192.168.0.1       11000000.10101000.00000000.00000001\\
+We see the split occurs within the 3rd byte (11110000). p.86